Dj3ni/I3_ProjetSymphony/doc/bugList.md

 <!-- - slowdown hover effects -->
 - css profile page to change
 - set more recent events homePage
-- check all the flash messages
+- check all the flash messages : check if again multiple